screech24/PlantPalz/README.md

 ## Version History

+- 0.9.2: Improved mobile layout and relocated controls for better usability (2025-03-17)
 - 0.9.1: Added version number in footer with GitHub changelog link (2025-03-17)
 - 0.9.0: Added plant controls to garden view with interactive plant selection (2025-03-17)
 - 0.8.5: Improved living room dimensions and plant positioning on shelves (2025-03-17)